nngabe/qlora_graphrag/README.md

 cd qlora_graphrag/
 ```

-Then install the necessary dependencies and datasets with:
+Then install the necessary dependencies and datasets:

 ```
 source setup.sh
 ```

-To download Llama models you will need to login to huggingface using
+To download Llama models, you will need to login to huggingface using
 ```
 hf auth login --token YOUR_HF_TOKEN_WITH_LLAMA_ACCESS
 ```